kdexd/virtex/docs/virtex/usage/downstream.rst

 .. note::

-    Three general notes regarding this script, that also apply to other tasks using this script (LVIS Instance Segmentation and PASCAL VOC Detection).

-    1. This script periodically serializes checkpoints but skips validation step during training for saving time; to evaluate a serialized checkpoint and write results to tensorbord, provide it as ``--checkpoint-path`` and additional flags ``--resume --eval-only``.
+    1. This script periodically serializes checkpoints but skips validation step during training for saving time; to evaluate a serialized checkpoint and write results to tensorboard, provide it as ``--checkpoint-path`` and additional flags ``--resume --eval-only``.

-    2. This job is memory intensive, and it may exceed GPU memory (12 GB or so) with batch size 2 per GPU.
-Try providing ``--gradient-checkpoint`` flag;
-       it reduces memory consumption but slightly increases training duration.

-    3. Note that ``--d2-config`` here is in Detectron2 format, and not our package :class:`~virtex.config.Config`.
+    2. Note that ``--d2-config`` here is in Detectron2 format, and not our package :class:`~virtex.config.Config`.

+    These points are applicable for all tasks described below.

 -------------------------------------------------------------------------------